-There are times when your DBaaS requires higher-level quality of service: when you are working with sensitive private information and encryption is key (pun intended!); when you experience unexpected peaks in demand — such as when disaster strikes — and need to scale on a dime; or when milliseconds count and latency is not an option.
+There are times when your DBaaS requires higher-level quality of service: When you are working with sensitive private information and encryption is key (pun intended!); when you experience unexpected peaks in demand — such as when disaster strikes — and need to scale on a dime; or when milliseconds count and latency is not an option.
 Whether your app processes data that can save lives during times of need or involves business-critical financial transactions and sensitive data, these apps have the need for the highest level of security, scale, and speed.
-IBM Cloud Hyper Protect DBaaS puts power into the hands of developers so they can deliver this quality of service in their applications.
+IBM Cloud Hyper Protect DBaaS for MongoDB and IBM Cloud Hyper Protect DBaaS for PostgreSQL put power into the hands of developers so they can deliver this quality of service in their applications.

 Hyper Protect DBaaS is an IBM Cloud service that provides highly secured databases on demand.
 It offers a flexible and scalable platform that allows you to quickly and easily provision and manage your database of choice.